 Stands for "Integrated Services Digital Network."
 ISDN is a telecommunications technology that enables the transmission of digital data over standard phone lines.
 It can be used for voice calls as well as data transfers.

 These are networks of computers that are local to the immediate area, usually the same building or floor of a building.
 LANs allow files, information and resources to be shared or stored centrally for all users that have a connection to it.

-This is a fibre based service that delivers the best connectivity via the Ethernet part of the network.
-MIA offers a flexible option with uncontended speeds from 10Mbps-1Gbps and are supported by a comprehensive service level agreement, guaranteeing both speed and connectivity.
+This is a fibre based service that delivers the best connectivity via a managed part of the network.
+Leased Lines offer a flexible option with uncontended speeds from 10Mbps-1Gbps and are supported by a comprehensive service level agreement, guaranteeing both speed and connectivity.

 A measure, representing 1 million bits, generally used to express the speed per second of telecommunications services and equipment.
 A bit is the smallest unit used to express digital information.

 MPLS is a way to speed up the flow of traffic on a network by making better use of available network paths.
 It designates the proper path for each function so that the opportunities for bottlenecks within the network are minimized.